Energy Use & Climate Change

-EMC offers a variety of disk drives to meet varying needs of capacity, performance and cost – each with its own set of characteristics to consider when pursuing energy efficiency.
+EMC offers a variety of disk drives to meet varying needs of capacity, performance, and cost—each with its own set of characteristics to consider when pursuing energy efficiency.
 For example, high-capacity SATA drives use less power but have slower performance.
 In contrast, lower capacity FC/SAS drives use more energy but have a higher performance.
-In addition, there are innumerable efficiencies that can be explored with using data drives in tandem with other technologies.
+In addition, there are several efficiencies that can be achieved with using disk drives in tandem with other technologies.

 Beyond drives, there are three other key initiatives for reducing power use in our storage platforms:

 - Using more efficient power supplies to reduce energy loss as power is delivered to the storage platform.
-The use of high efficiency, capacity optimized power supplies reduces total equipment power and minimizes the generation of waste heat.
+The use of high-efficiency power supplies reduces total equipment power and minimizes the generation of waste heat.
 This can yield significant savings in the facility cooling and power distribution infrastructure.
-EMC’s newest power supplies now operate with up to 92% efficiency, improving by several percentage points on the previous power supplies from the previous class.
+Power supplies in our current USD and ESD products have achieved a “Gold” rating against the 80 PLUS benchmark.

 - Embedding instrumentation and utilizing effective tools to monitor and report power use and ambient temperature.